Witness (Better Call Saul): Main story

 Mike Ehrmantraut observes the two individuals he followed from his house give the tracking device from his car to a courier.
 He follows the courier, who eventually arrives at Los Pollos Hermanos.
 Mike's monitor shows that the tracker remains stationary.

 Francesca Liddy arrives at Wexler-McGill for a job interview.
 Jimmy McGill wants her to start immediately as their new receptionist since he has a new commercial airing soon and needs her to field incoming calls.
 After the ad airs, Jimmy coaches Francesca through two calls, one of which is from Mike.
 Jimmy agrees to meet Mike the next morning.

 Mike tasks Jimmy with observing the interior of Los Pollos Hermanos when the courier arrives.
 After the courier disposes of his trash, Jimmy inspects the bin.
 The owner of the restaurant, Gus Fring, appears and asks if Jimmy needs help.
-Jimmy pretends he lost his watch in the trash and Gus helps find it.
+Jimmy drops his watch in the trash and claims it fell in, and Gus helps find it.
 Jimmy tells Mike he saw nothing suspicious.
-As they drive away, Gus is outside and looks up knowingly.
+As they drive away, Gus looks up knowingly.

 Victor later drives away from the restaurant.
 Mike follows him, with Mike’s monitor indicating the tracking device is in Victor's car.
 When the tracker is stationary, Mike finds a ringing cell phone placed atop his gas cap in the middle of the road.
 He picks up the phone and answers it.

 Ernesto tells Kim Wexler he heard Jimmy's taped confession.
 Kim tells Jimmy that Chuck taped him.
 She realizes Chuck cannot use the confession in court and suggests that Jimmy wait for Chuck to make the first move so they can determine his intent, but Jimmy angrily drives away.

-Several days later, Howard Hamlin sneaks to the back door of Chuck’s house and Chuck lets him in.
+Howard Hamlin sneaks to the back door of Chuck’s house and Chuck lets him in.
 Chuck reveals he intentionally allowed Ernesto to hear the tape, knowing he would tell Kim and Jimmy.
 Chuck predicts Jimmy will break into his house to destroy the tape, enabling him to have Jimmy arrested.
 As Chuck guessed, Jimmy kicks in the door and expresses anger that Chuck tricked him by playing to Jimmy’s concern for Chuck's health.
 Jimmy destroys the tape and Howard and David make their presence known.
 They declare themselves witnesses, enabling Chuck to report Jimmy to the police.